tinacms/tinacms-site/content/blog/exporting-wordpress-content-to-gatsby.md

 ---
 Say hello to the [WordPress to Gatsby Exporter](https://github.com/tinacms/wp-gatsby-exporter)!
 It's a WordPress plugin to export posts, pages, and other content from WordPress to Markdown.

 It's true that WordPress powers a large portion of sites on the web.
 But there are many cases where a modern static site generator like [GatsbyJS](https://www.gatsbyjs.org/) can be better suited to build a website.
+Add TinaCMS into the mix for real-time editing and you get a modern website that developers and content creators will enjoy.

 Gatsby provides the intrinsic benefits of traditional static site generators like increased security, improved performance, and lower maintenance overhead.
 It also tackles modern problems like enhanced offline browsing and progressive image loading.